what is cma

 Financial Manager: Leading financial health and planning for growth.

-What is CMA in salary?
+What is CMA in salary in India?

 The average salary for CMAs is Rs 10 lakh per year.